10 Must-See Attractions in Mexico City (And Why Each One Is Worth Your Time)

-Mexico City is a beautiful place to visit if you love city breaks.
-It is full of UNESCO world heritage sites, has numerous fascinating museums and art galleries, and you also get to enjoy local culture and cuisine every day of your stay.
-If you are wondering about the must-see attractions and things to do in Mexico City, we have prepared an ultimate list.
+Mexico City is the largest city in Latin America and the capital of Mexico and is a beautiful place to visit.
+It is full of UNESCO World Heritage sites, numerous fascinating museums and art galleries.
+The city also offers the chance to enjoy local culture and cuisine every day of your stay.

-Traveling to Mexico City is a fantastic experience if you like Mexican culture, as this is the biggest city in Latin America and the capital city of Mexico.
-This high-altitude capital was home to the Aztec empire until Spanish colonizers came to this part of the world.
-This is why the city is incredible for history lovers who could keep discovering new things every day of their trip.
+This high-altitude capital was home to the Aztec Empire until Spanish colonizers arrived in this part of the world.
+This is why the city is incredible for history lovers who can keep discovering new things every day of their trip.

 With mild winters and warm summers, Mexico City is a perfect place to visit at any time of the year.
-The most interesting fact about the city is that it was built over Texcoco Lake, which Aztecs found as a sign they were looking for from their god Huitzilopochtli.
+The most interesting fact about the city is that it was built over Texcoco Lake.
+The Aztecs saw this as a sign they were looking for from their god Huitzilopochtli.

 However, when the city was built on the little island in the middle of the lake, they could not have predicted what an amazing and enormous city it would become.